 Everyone talks about content marketing as a long-term game.
-And it is — but only if you're playing it wrong.
-The framework that generated £2M in pipeline for one of my clients over 18 months wasn't built on SEO or thought leadership blogs.
-It was built on a specific approach to owning the exact conversations their buyers were already having — before any vendor entered the picture.
+It is — but only if you're playing it wrong.
+The framework that generated around £2M in pipeline for one of my clients over eighteen months wasn't built on SEO volume or thought-leadership blogging.
+It was built on owning the exact conversations their buyers were already having, before any vendor entered the picture.

 Why most B2B content doesn't generate pipeline

-The most common failure mode in B2B content is publishing for the algorithm rather than for the buyer.
-Teams optimise for search volume, produce generic 'best practices' content, and then wonder why their organic traffic doesn't convert.
-The problem isn't the content volume — it's that the content isn't specific enough, opinionated enough, or timed to a moment when the reader is ready to act.
-Awareness content and conversion content require completely different approaches, and most teams blur them together.
+The most common failure mode is publishing for the algorithm rather than for the buyer.
+Teams optimise for search volume, produce generic best-practice content, and then wonder why the organic traffic doesn't convert.
+The problem isn't volume — it's that the content isn't specific enough, opinionated enough, or timed to a moment when the reader is ready to act.
+Awareness content and conversion content need completely different approaches, and most teams blur them together.

 The three content layers that actually move buyers

-The framework I use organises content into three layers, each targeting a different stage of buyer awareness.
-The first layer is category education — content that helps buyers understand and articulate the problem they have, often before they've even started searching for solutions.
-The second is vendor comparison — content that frames how to evaluate solutions in your category, ideally in terms that favour your approach.
-The third is proof content — case studies, ROI frameworks, and specific outcome stories that help buyers justify the decision internally.
+The framework organises content into three layers, each aimed at a different stage of buyer awareness.
+The first is category education — helping buyers understand and articulate the problem, often before they've started searching for solutions.
+The second is evaluation — framing how to assess options in your category, ideally in terms that favour your approach.
+The third is proof — specific outcome stories that help a champion justify the decision internally.

-• Layer 3 — Proof content: Specific outcome stories with measurable results
+- Layer 3 — Proof: specific outcome stories with real, checkable detail

 Distribution is where most teams fail

 Content without distribution is a tree falling in an empty forest.
-The teams I work with who generate consistent pipeline from content have built repeatable distribution engines — a newsletter with 5,000+ engaged subscribers, a LinkedIn presence that drives 50–100 meaningful conversations per post, a podcast that puts the founder in earshot of 200 ideal prospects per episode.
+The teams I work with who generate consistent pipeline from content have built repeatable distribution — an owned newsletter with a genuinely engaged list, a founder's LinkedIn presence that starts real conversations, a podcast that puts them in earshot of the right couple of hundred people.
 The content strategy is inseparable from the distribution strategy.
-If you haven't defined exactly how each piece of content will reach your ICP, you haven't finished the strategy.
+If you haven't defined exactly how each piece reaches your ICP, you haven't finished the strategy.

 Measuring content-led growth honestly

-Attributing pipeline to content is hard, and anyone who tells you otherwise is selling you a dashboard.
-What I use instead is a combination of first-touch attribution for direct conversions, plus a quarterly survey of all new customers asking 'how did you first hear about us?' and 'what content of ours had you consumed before you booked a call?'.
-The patterns that emerge are far more useful than any UTM data.
+Attributing pipeline to content is hard, and anyone who tells you otherwise is selling a dashboard.
+What I use instead is first-touch attribution for direct conversions, plus a quarterly conversation with every new customer asking how they first heard of us and what they'd read before booking a call.
+The patterns that emerge are considerably more useful than the UTM data, and they routinely contradict it.

-The £2M in pipeline didn't come from a single piece of viral content or an overnight SEO win.
-It came from 18 months of consistent, specific, opinionated content distributed directly to an audience of 600 ideal customers.
-The math is simple: if 600 people know you're the expert on their specific problem, and even 5% of them enter a buying cycle in a given year, you have 30 qualified conversations.
-At an average deal size of £60K, that's £1.8M in pipeline from content alone.
+That pipeline didn't come from a viral post or an overnight SEO win.
+It came from eighteen months of consistent, specific, opinionated content distributed directly to a few hundred ideal customers.
+The arithmetic is unglamorous: if enough of the right people believe you're the expert on their problem, a predictable fraction of them will enter a buying cycle each year.
+That's the whole model.

 Want to apply this to your business?